 1. Can ‘undirected’ be used in a scientific context?

-Yes, in biology or physics, it may describe processes or movements that occur without a specific target or control.
+Yes.
+In biology or physics, it can describe movements, forces, or patterns that occur without a specific target or controlling influence.

 2. Is ‘undirected’ always negative?